We Might as Well Be Dead: Release

-Fortissimo Films acquired the international rights to the film in January 2022.
-The film premiered at the Berlin International Film Festival on 11 February 2022.
+Fortissimo Films acquired the international sales rights to the film in January 2022.
+The film premiered at the Berlin International Film Festival on 11 February 2022 as the opening film of the Perspektive Deutsches Kino section.
+The film went on to win the Best International Cinematography award at the Tribeca Film Festival before being acquired in December 2022 for North American release by Hope Runs High in association with Aspect Ratio.
+The US trailer premiered with Filmmaker Magazine with a set theatrical release date of May, 26th 2023.

 Reception

 Chase Hutchinson of Collider rated the film an "A".
 Sharai Bohannon of Dread Central rated the film 3.5 stars out of 5, writing, "It’s a fine film that provides a couple of laughs and plays on that mistrust of our neighbors that most of us have.
 It flirts with a few different genres before deciding to keep it light."
-The film received positive reviews in ScreenAnarchy and Screen International.
+The film received positive reviews in ScreenAnarchy and Screen International while also winning favorable comparisons to the films of Yorgos Lanthimos and being hailed as "an ace feature debut" by The New York Times.